-Source: EU-SILC 2016, smoothed estimations, authors' calculations

-Two additional adaptations were decided.
-Simulated income profiles are sometimes decreasing for higher ages, partly due to selection bias (those working later in life possibly facing lower wages given several characteristics not considered here).
-However and due to the wage penalty process that has been implemented in some cases14, we have chosen to keep wages constant as soon as they start decreasing with age.
+Source: EU-SILC 2016, smoothed estimations, authors' calculations wage penalty process that has been implemented in some cases13, we have chosen to keep wages constant as soon as they start decreasing with age.
 In the same vein, we force wages in the income profile to be at least equal to the minimum wage in earlier stage of the career, an outcome sometimes observed partly due to selection bias, still (younger workers either not working the whole year or entering the labor market under specific status).